FullByte/FullByte.github.io/docs/games/boardgames/chessault/index.md

 Once activated an enemy figure within the radius must be chosen.
 This figure will recieve the convert ability.

 - If this figure does not move out of the radius in the next turn this figure is converted.
-The figure is removed (just like killed) and replaced by the same typ of figure of the other color.
-In case this figure is no longer the player may choose to resurect the figure at this credit in time or else the figure simply is killed.
+The figure is killed and replaced by the same typ of figure of the other color from the recruitment area.
+In case this figure is not available the figure is killed without replacement.
 - If the figure manages to escape it may keep the convert ability,
 - Every figure can be converted.
 If the king is converted the game is over.
+If the king is attacked with conversion the king is in check and the special moving rules apply.

 Examples: